shadow-robot/sr_grip_documentation/docs/tutorials/integration/integrate_sensor.rst

 2. Specify the URDF file of the robot to the framework
 3. Set the composition of your robot(s), i.e. how many arms, hands and sensors need to be configured.
 In this case we are going to set only one sensor, but you can have several sensors
 4. In the :code:`Settings` tab, in the :code:`Sensors config`, click on :code:`New` and save the file wherever you want
-5. In the margin, click on the :code:`+` symbol and enter the name of your sensor
+5. In the margin, click on the :code:`+` symbol and enter the name of your sensor.
+Another dialog window is going to ask you for a launch file that runs your sensor.
+If you don't have any please refer to step 9.
 6. A template will appear in the editor with the following fields:
     * :code:`data_topics`: Dictionary that must contain all the different data to collect with their associated topic
     * :code:`frame_id`: Name of the frame associated to the sensor in the scene